Monida/twitteranalyzer-app/README.md

 ### **1.8.
 Background workers**
 When there are some lengthy processes in a Heroku app (like downloading tweets or running analysis on them), it is necesary to perform these processes asynchronously from the main running time to make the use of the app more efficient.
 Furthermore, if these lengthy tasks take more than 30 seconds the Heroku server will return a timeout error making the app to crash.

 Therefore, if a taks takes more than 30 seconds to run, something called "background worker" needs to be implemented.
 A background worker is a function that handles all this lengthy tasks.
-To do that the app needs to we need to use the RQ library and the Redis server.
+We need to use the [RQ library](link:http://python-rq.org/) and the [Redis server](https://redislabs.com/lp/python-redis/) for Python.
 The RQ library is a Python library that allows you to enqueue the lengthly tasks.
 Once a task is enqueued, the worker will handle it by sending it to the Redis server to be run asynchronously in the background.
-If you want to learn how this is implemented in link: https://devcenter.heroku.com/articles/python-nltk.
-This part of the project is currently being implemented.
+If you want to learn how this is implemented follow this link: https://devcenter.heroku.com/articles/python-rq.

 ## **2. App structure**
 ### **2.1 Project folders tree structure**